icrxz/graph_depth_search/README.md

 # Graph Depth Search Algorithm

-Created an algorithm to find the least expensive path from a starting node to an ending node, based on the Graph below
+Algorithm created to find the 5 shortest paths from a starting node to an ending node, showing the total cost and the path followed, based on the Graph below:

 ![image](https://user-images.githubusercontent.com/41965470/113500475-9ce33880-94f4-11eb-8ee6-41982e46a8c9.png)